Three-flavor collective neutrino conversions with multi-azimuthal-angle instability in an electron-capture supernova model: Results

 Figure \ref{fig:foot_100_MZA} shows contours of growth rates $\kappa_{H/L}$ in the MZA case at $100\mathrm{~ms}$.
 In the top panel, the density profile (solid red line) passes through between the instability regions in both the $e-x$ and $e-y$ sectors, and this situation is consistent with our numerical results that flavor conversions do not happen.
 The density profile does not deeply invade into the fast growth regions and instead goes across the narrow region of $e-x$ sector growth.
 This is not enough for flavor instability to grow because the growth rate immediately becomes weaker again.

 The behaviors of three-flavor effects in the MZA case depend on the value of $\theta_{13}$ as mentioned in Ref.~\cite{Doring:2019}.
-Adopting a small or zero value, the stability analysis does not present the instability.
-This is likely to be similar in the MAA case and, in order to understand the effects of the mixing angle, we discuss the MAA instability within the three-flavor framework adopting a small mixing angle $\theta_{13} = 10^{-3}$, as was done in Refs.~\cite{Dasgupta:2008b, Dasgupta:2010, Mirizzi:2011}.
+Adopting a small or zero value, the stability analysis presents different growth rate especially in the $e-x$ sector.
+In order to understand the effects of the mixing angle, we discuss the effects within the three-flavor framework adopting a small mixing angle $\theta_{13} = 10^{-3}$, as was done in Refs.~\cite{Dasgupta:2008b, Dasgupta:2010, Mirizzi:2011}.
 This is shown in the bottom panel of Fig.~\ref{fig:foot_100_MZA}.
 Comparing these two mixing angle cases, the instability region in the $e-x$ sector is shifted into smaller radii.
 In addition, the growth rate is significantly smaller.
 If we ignore the mixing angles and solve Eq.~\eqref{eq:Ijn} and not Eq.~\eqref{eq:DR_eq}, the instability region in the $e-x$ sector is shifted to smaller radii.
 Therefore, flavor evolution can be suppressed because of the small growth rate even if the density profile intersects the instability region.
-Even in the ordinary case, the growth rate in the $e-x$ sector is still smaller, but it sufficiently satisfies $\kappa_L r > 1$ and is larger than in the $e-y$ sector.
-Thus, collective flavor conversion in NO can occur only in the $e-x$ sector even at our early time snapshot in addition to the cooling phase when $e-x$ conversion arises due to multiple crossings.
+Even in the ordinary case, adopting experimental values, the growth rate in the $e-x$ sector is still smaller, but it sufficiently satisfies $\kappa_L r > 1$ and is larger than in the $e-y$ sector.
+There is a possibility that collective flavor conversion can occur only in the $e-x$ sector, depending on the model investigated as mentioned in Ref. \cite{Doring:2019}.
 Also, we observe that the instability region in the $e-y$ sector depends very weakly on the value of $\theta_{13}$.
 So long as we discuss the possibility of flavor evolution within the two-flavor framework, the inclusion of $\theta_{13}$ does not have any influence.
 However, it is necessary to take mixing angles into account on the linear stability analysis if performing three-flavor calculations as in this work.